infrawatch/telemetry-framework/deploy/README-multicloud.md

 By default, OSP nodes are configured to send data to the `collectd/telemetry` and `collectd/notify` addresses on the AMQP bus; and SAF is configured to listen on those addresses for monitoring data.
-In order to support multiple clouds and have the ability to easily identify which cloud genereated which monitoring data, each cloud should be configured to send to a unique address.
+In order to support multiple clouds and have the ability to easily identify which cloud generated which monitoring data, each cloud should be configured to send to a unique address.

 It is recommended to prefix a cloud identifier to the second part of the